Key themes shaping the future of digital infrastructure

 Connectivity Foundation

-Operators, tech companies and governments are making long-term investment bets in infrastructure while balancing these bets with capital discipline, returns and societal value.AI Infrastructure
+Operators, tech companies and governments are making long-term investment bets in infrastructure while balancing these bets with capital discipline, returns and societal value.
+Analyst projections indicate a cooling of telecoms infrastructure capex intensity and a parallel accelerating AI supercycle capex with surging capex intensity of hyperscalars.
+Capital is being reprioritised as companies and countries navigate these investment bets.AI Infrastructure

-Real-world use cases in enterprises, mobility and healthcare are showing signs of willingness to pay for assured performance and reliability — if these capabilities can scale.AI Demand Driver
+Real-world use cases in enterprises, mobility and healthcare are showing signs of willingness to pay for assured performance and reliability — if these capabilities can scale.
+This shifts the performance guarantee conversation from "best-effort-plus" toward “mission-critical SLAs.”
+The challenge is to build the commercial and delivery architecture to productise premium performance at the scale and granularity that these use cases demand.AI Demand Driver

-For operators, AI is both a productivity lever and a demand engine, improving operations while creating new workloads that require connectivity and compute resources.Ecosystem Expansion
+For operators, AI is both an efficiency lever and a demand engine, improving operations while creating new workloads that require connectivity and compute resources.
+Nine out of ten respondents to NVIDIA's 2026 State of AI in Telecommunications survey reported that AI has a positive impact on revenues and costs - highlighting this dual role.Ecosystem Expansion